Resource dependent branching processes and the envelope of societies

-\end{cor} Therefore, the study of the two extreme RDBPs gives highly relevant information about general RDBPs, without having to understand every single possible policy (see examples in Section~\ref{exs}).
+Therefore, the study of the two extreme RDBPs gives highly relevant information about general RDBPs, without having to understand every single possible policy (see examples in Section~\ref{exs}).
 As we have seen, the computation of the critical mean resource production even shows more.
 The point is that the mean claim value plays only one part but that the resource claim distribution function $F$ (which determines the mean, of course) plays itself an important part.
-Hence society may try to take influence on individuals to settle, under a fixed mean claim $\mu,$ for a distribution $F$ which favors survival.
+Hence society may try to take influence on individuals to settle, under a fixed mean claim $\mu$, for a distribution $F$ which favors survival.\looseness=-1

-\begin{rem} If $D$, $X$ and $R$ were not assumed to be independent, Theorem~\ref{th:bounds} would in general not remain true: the wf-policy and the sf-policy would \textit{a priori} not remain extreme policies.
+\begin{rem} If $D$, $X$ and $R$ were not assumed to be independent, Theorem~\ref {thbounds} would in general not remain true: the w.f.-policy and the s.f.-policy would {a priori} not remain extreme policies.
 We could then naturally wonder how different dependence patterns yield different extreme policies.
 Such questions may attract interest for further studies. \end{rem}